Belisario-Fosca-W---Newfoundsons---GAME-TITLE

 3. Here’s what I was interested in achieving

-Evoke empathy for a character who might be perceived as a villain.
+• Evoke empathy for a character who might otherwise be perceived as a villain.

-Deliver environmental storytelling that unravels layer by layer, rewarding curiosity and emotional investment.
+• Unravel environmental storytelling layer by layer to reward curiosity and emotional investment.

 4. These are choices I made

-Cinematic storytelling structure: I wrote the screenplay to blend gameplay and cinematic beats into one cohesive emotional journey.
+• Cinematic Storytelling Structure: I wrote the screenplay to blend gameplay and cinematic moments into a single, cohesive emotional journey.

-Thematic puzzle design: Each level’s mechanics reflected the psychological state and backstory of the cult members.
+• Thematic puzzle design: The mechanics of each level reflected the psychological state and backstory of the cult members.

-Dual perspectives: Through letters and flashbacks, players experience not just the protagonist’s story, but the internal world of the cult members.
+• Dual perspectives: Through letters and flashbacks, players experience the internal world of the cult members, not just the protagonist’s story.

-Voice and tone: Directed voice acting to maintain emotional consistency and tension, particularly between Luca and his mother.
+• Voice and tone: Directed voice acting maintains emotional consistency and tension, particularly between Luca and his mother.

-Lore-driven artifacts: Designed each prop and puzzle element to contribute to world-building, from hopscotch games to pool tables to a clown’s circus room.
+• Lore-driven artifacts: Each prop and puzzle element is designed to contribute to world-building, from hopscotch games to pool tables to a clown’s circus room.

 Narrative Design